MHM-Rajpoot/Sonification/README.md

 This guide explains how to sonify data from space represented as tensors.
 Sonification involves converting data into sound, making it accessible and informative through auditory means.

+In this project, I have developed a novel software that generates unique audio profiles based on visual inputs captured by a camera.
+Specifically, I have focused on space exploration, where the absence of particles renders sound inaudible.
+To enhance the experiential aspect of space travel, my software creates an immersive audio experience, effectively giving 'voice' to the vastness of space.
+By translating visual data into an auditory landscape, this innovation aims to revolutionize the way we perceive and interact with the cosmos.

 ## Table of Contents

 1. [Data Preparation](#data-preparation)